A robust component for selecting a single item from a list of options with suggestions as you type, keyboard navigation, and more.

 val results: Flow<QueryResult.ItemList<T>>

-// state.render {
+// results.render {

 // for each QueryResult.ItemList<T>.Item<T> {